Development turning discoveries into production

 Wintershall Dea

 Wintershall Dea has extensive experience in constructing offshore fields and turning discoveries into production.
-As a centre of excellence in the operation of subsea development and production, Wintershall Dea is building two more fields – Nova and Dvalin – that will use existing infrastructure and offshore platforms to sustainably produce hydrocarbons on the Norwegian Continental Shelf.
+As a centre of operation for subsea development and production, Wintershall Dea in Norway is building more fields – including the Dvalin North discovery – that will use existing infrastructure and offshore platforms to sustainably produce hydrocarbons on the Norwegian Continental Shelf.
 As an engaged, reliable partner, Wintershall Dea also invests in joint ventures and uses its experience as a developer to help build fields operated by our partners.

 Askeladd